microsoft/griffel/apps/website/docs/react/guides/atomic-css.md

 ### Recalculation performance

-Once an element has many HTML class names each pointing to different CSS rules, Blink based browsers (Chrome, Edge) have linear performance degradation based on an amount of classes.
+Once an element has many HTML class names each pointing to different CSS rules, browsers have linear performance degradation based on an amount of classes.

 | Class names            |     1 |     10 |     50 |    100 |    200 |    500 | 1000   |
 | ---------------------- | ----: | -----: | -----: | -----: | -----: | -----: | ------ |